AlexIn1309/react-desktop-sim/README.md

 - Font color
 - Simple icon color

 Hopefully the list of configurable appearance settings will continue to grow over time.

+### Terminal

+Every good Operative System need a Terminal to can manage it.
+Now the terminal manages the file and directory system with some feautures like linux.

+- cd: to changing between directory
+- ls: to list all elements inside the current directory
+- cat: to show the content of a file
+- touch: to create a new file